Graham Reid | | 1 min read

 It's a well established fact that some songs write themselves into our autobiographies: we remember our first love by our favourite song, can be taken back to exactly where we were and who we were with when a certain piece of music plays, songs conjure up time and place . . .
 Talkin' 'bout them Night Moves.

-The Classic Hits radio format plays on this fact, and rock'n'roll has become a nostalgia industry with things like the Rock and Roll Hall of Fame and Museum in Cleveland, the Experience Music Project in Seattle and the British Music Experience in London.
+The Classic Hits radio format plays on this fact, and rock'n'roll has become a nostalgia industry with things like the Rock and Roll Hall of Fame and Museum in Cleveland, the Experience Music Project in Seattle and the British Music Experience in Britain.
 Among others.

 As Tom Petty notes in the introduction to The Live Anthology: "That's one amazing thing about music, the way it enters people's worlds to become part of the soundtrack to their lives.
 Rock Around the Clock, I remember hearing that when I was a kid.
 We were on a family vacation in Daytona Beach, had a little villa we were staying in.